digital-asset/daml/ledger/sandbox/README.md

   <archive>...
 Daml archives to load.
 Only DAML-LF v1 Archives are currently supported.
   --pem <value>            TLS: The pem file to be used as the private key --crt <value>            TLS: The crt file to be used as the cert chain.
 Required if any other TLS parameters are set.
-  --cacrt <value>          TLS: The crt file to be used as the the trusted root CA.
+  --cacrt <value>          TLS: The crt file to be used as the trusted root CA.
   --help                   Print the usage text
 ```